 What is 25 in Decimal?
 A Deep Dive into Number Systems and Base 10

-The seemingly simple question, "What is 25 in decimal?" actually opens a door to a fascinating exploration of number systems and the fundamental building blocks of mathematics.
+The seemingly simple question, "What is 25 in decimal?That said, " actually opens a door to a fascinating exploration of number systems and the fundamental building blocks of mathematics.
 While the answer is straightforward – 25 is already expressed in decimal – understanding why it's decimal and how it relates to other number systems provides a valuable insight into the way we represent numerical values.
-This article will delve into the intricacies of base 10 (decimal), explore alternative number systems, and demonstrate how to convert numbers between bases.
+This article will look at the intricacies of base 10 (decimal), explore alternative number systems, and demonstrate how to convert numbers between bases.

 Understanding Decimal (Base 10)